aimeos/aimeos-laravel/README.md

 ## Supported versions

-Currently, the Aimeos Laravel packages **2022.10 and later** are fully supported:
+Currently, the Aimeos Laravel packages **2023.10 and later** are fully supported:

+- Stable release: 2024.04+ (Laravel 10.x and 11.x)
 - LTS release: 2023.10 (Laravel 9.x, 10.x and 11.x)
-- old LTS release: 2022.10 (Laravel 9.x and 10.x)

 If you want to upgrade between major versions, please have a look into the [upgrade guide](https://aimeos.org/docs/latest/laravel/setup/#upgrade)!